stolostron/search-collector/readme.md

 1. Fork Repository
 2. Clone your fork
 3. Set upstream origin `set upstream origin git@github.com:open-cluster-management/search-collector.git`
 4. Make your edits.
-Please test them locally before creating a pull request to ensure smooth merging :smile:
+Test locally with `make test` before creating a pull request to ensure smooth merging :smile:
 5. Push your new commits to your personal fork `git push origin`
 6. Create a pull request from your personal fork again the upstream search-collector main branch